ArtemMuliukov/Cluster_IP/README.md

-# Cluster_IP
+# Cluster_IP - version 0.3

 ## Content of the repository

-Files used in diploma work of Muliukov AR.
+### License
+The libriary is a product of work under master thesys of Muliukov AR.
+You could use any content of the code in this repository under license GPL3.

+### Content

+Here you could find

 ## Presented files

 Here you can find all significant parts of the work.
-Text version (and more deep description) of the work you can reed in the file Dipoma_final_version.pdf
+Text version (and more deep description) of the work you can reed in the file Dipoma_final_version.pdf (in Russian)

 All current code is in the folder 'actual_code'.
 There you can find 2 folders - "Labview" and "dll".